Il trovatore: Relationship with Cammarano

 Verdi's time and energy were spent mostly on finishing Rigoletto, which premiered at La Fenice in Venice in March 1851.
-Within a matter of weeks, Verdi was expressing his frustration to a mutual friend, de Sanctis, at having no communication from Cammarano.
+Within a matter of weeks, Verdi was expressing his frustration to a mutual friend, Cesare De Sanctis, at having no communication from Cammarano.
 His letter emphasized that "the bolder he is, the happier it will make me," although it appears that Cammarano's reply contained several objections, which Verdi answered on 4 April and, in his response, he emphasized certain aspects of the plot which were important to him.
 These included Leonora taking the veil and also the importance of the Azucena/Manrico relationship.
 He continued by asking whether the librettist liked the drama and emphasized that "the more unusual and bizarre the better".

 Verdi also writes that if there were no standard forms – "cavatinas, duets, trios, choruses, finales, etc. [....] and if you could avoid beginning with an opening chorus...." he would be quite happy.
 Correspondence continued between the two men for the following two months or so, including another letter from the composer of 9 April which included three pages of suggestions.
 But he also made concessions and expresses his happiness in what he is receiving in the way of verse.

 During the period to follow, in spite of his preoccupations but especially after he had begun to overcome them, Verdi had kept in touch with the librettist.
 In a letter around the time of his intended departure for France, he wrote encouragingly to Cammarano: "I beg you with all my soul to finish this Trovatore as quickly as you possibly can."